Winthrop Rockefeller: First campaigns

-Election of 1966
+1966 gubernatorial election

 When Rockefeller made his second run in the 1966 election, only 11 percent of Arkansans considered themselves Republicans.
 But Arkansans had tired of Faubus after six terms as governor and as head of the Democratic "machine".
 Democrats themselves seemed to be more interested in the reforms that Rockefeller offered in his campaign than "winning another one for the party".
 An odd coalition of Republicans and Democratic reform voters catapulted Rockefeller into the governor's office, as he defeated a segregationist Democratic former Justice of the Arkansas Supreme Court, James D. Johnson of Conway in Faulkner County, who preferred the appellation "Justice Jim".

 Former state Republican chairman Osro Cobb reversed himself in 1966 and endorsed Rockefeller.
 He explains:

 Arkansas Republicans were eager to work with Winthrop Rockefeller on another race for governor if he could be led to run as a true Republican to help build the party in the state.
 I liked him personally.
 He showed me many courtesies, and I still thought [despite feelings in 1964] that he would make a good governor and could be elected on the Republican ticket. ...
 He had learned a lesson.
 And he won his next two races for governor. ...
 His service contributed greatly to the enormous benefits of two-party government in Arkansas.

-In a surprise, Maurice L. Britt, a decorated World War II veteran and former professional football player, the Republican nominee for lieutenant governor, was narrowly elected to the second-ranking post over the Democrat, Circuit Judge James Pilkinton of Hope, Arkansas.

-Other Rockefeller running-mates, such as former Democratic State Representative Jerry Thomasson of Arkadelphia, who sought the office of attorney general in 1966 and 1968, and Leona Troxell of Rose Bud in White County, who ran for state treasurer in 1968, were defeated.